xsuite/xsuite/docs/particlesmanip.rst

 Copying a Particles object (optionally across contexts)
 =======================================================

-The ``copy`` method can be used to make copies of a Particles object within the same context or in another context.
+The ``copy`` method allows making copies of a Particles object within the same context or in another context.
 It can be used for example to transfer Particles objects to/from GPU, as shown by the following example: